 Yes.
 Lineman are listed in the top 10 civilian occupations with highest fatal work injuries according to the Census of Fatal Occupational Injuries conducted by the US Department Of Labor.
 This doesn’t mean that something is guaranteed to happen to you working as a lineman – but it’s important to be aware of the potential risk involved.

-Working with high voltage equipment can be dangerous, so you need to ensure you are competent, well trained, wearing the right protective gear, fit for work, and focused on the job at hand.
+Working with high voltage equipment can be dangerous, so you need to ensure you are competent, well trained, wearing the right protective electrical gear (including good safety glasses and electrical gloves), fit for work, and focused on the job at hand.

 How Many Lineman Die a Year